wyomingw4w/wyomingw4w.org/_pages/financial.md

 [Wyoming Abortion
 Fund](https://www.plannedparenthood.org/planned-parenthood-rocky-mountains/patient-resources/wyoming-abortion-fund)
-at 866-372-7526.** The Wyoming Abortion Fund is a separate fund managed by Planned Parenthood, and like Women for Women, is specifically intended to help Wyoming residents afford an abortion.
+at 866-372-7526.** The Wyoming Abortion Fund is a separate fund managed by Planned Parenthood.
+It is specifically intended to help Wyoming residents afford an abortion.
 You are welcome to call them before or after calling us.
-If you don't get through to a person, leave a message asking for assistance, and they will call you back.
-It is not unusual for a woman to receive funding from both funds if necessary.
+It is not unusual for a woman to receive funding from both funds, as needed.

 **When we provide assistance** we notify the clinic and pay them directly on your behalf.